mem-courses/discrete-mathmatics/homework/week1.typ

 	The value of these four biconditionals is TFTF.
 ]

+#hw("20(c)")[
+	Determine whether each of these conditional statements is true or false.

+	(c) If $1 + 1 = 2$, then dogs can fly.
+][
+	The proposition $1+1=2$ is true, but the proposition "dogs can fly" is false.
+So this conditional statement is false.
+]

+#hw("24")[
+	Write each of these statements in the form "if p, then q" in English.
+[Hint: Refer to the list of common ways to express conditional statements provided in this section.]

+	(a) It is necessary to wash the boss’s car to get promoted.

+	(b) Winds from the south imply a spring thaw.

+	(c) A *sufficient(充分的)* condition for the warranty to be good is that you bought the computer less than a year ago.

+	(d) Willy gets caught whenever he cheats.

+	(e) You can access the website only if you pay a subscription fee.

+	(f) Getting elected *follows from(由……引起)* knowing the right people.

+	(g) Carol gets seasick whenever she is on a boat.
+][
+	(a) If someone washes the boss's car, then he is able to get promoted.

+	(b) If there are winds from the south, then the spring is going to be thaw.

+	(c) If you bought the computer more than a year ago, then your warranty is not good.

+	(d) If Willy cheats, then he will be caught.

+	(e) If you pay a subscription fee, then you can access the website.

+	(f) If someone gets elected, then he or she has known the right people.

+	(g) If Carol is on a boat, then she will get seasick.
+]

+#hw("30")[
+	State the converse, contrapositive, and inverse of each of these conditional statements.

+	(a) If it snows tonight, then I will stay at home.

+	(b) I go to the beach whenever it is a sunny summer day.

+	(c) When I stay up late, it is necessary that I sleep until noon.
+][
+	For the statement (a):

+	- converse: If I stay at home, then it will snow tonight.
+	- inverse: If it doesn't snow tonight, then I will not stay at home.
+	- contrapositive: If I don't stay at home, then it will not snow tonight.

+	The the statement (b) can be represent as "If it is a sunny summer day, then I will go to beach", and its

+	- converse: If I go to beach, then it will be a sunny summer day.
+	- inverse: If it isn't a sunny summer day, then I will not go to beach.
+	- contrapositive: If I don't go to beach, then it will not be a sunny summer day.

+	The the statement (c) can be represent as "If I stay up late, then I will sleep until noon."

+	- converse: If I sleep until noon, then I stayed up late (last night).
+	- inverse: If I don't stay up late, then I will not sleep until noon.
+	- contrapositive: If I don't sleep until noon, then I didn't stay up late (last night).
+]

+#hw("34(f)")[
+	Construct a truth table for each of the compound propositions $(p ↔ q) ⊕ (p ↔ ¬q)$.
+][
+	The truth table is as follows:

+	#table(
+		columns: (1fr, 1fr, 2fr, 2fr, 4fr),
+		align: horizon + center,
+		inset: 5pt,
+		stroke: 0.5pt,
+		$p$, $q$, $p<->q$, $p<->not q$, $(p ↔ q) ⊕ (p ↔ ¬q)$,
+		T, T, T, F, T,
+		T, F, F, T, T,
+		F, T, F, T, T,
+		F, F, T, F, T,
+	)
+]

 #hw("39(c)")[
 	Construct a truth table for each of this compound proposition: